-5.1.3.1 Prevention of accidental misuse
+5.1.3.1 Prevention of misuse

-A measuring instrument shall be constructed in a way that possibilities for uninten-Requirement:

-tional accidental or intentional misuse are minimal.
-In the framework of this OIML needs good guidance for correct use and for achieving correct measurement results.
+A measuring instrument shall be constructed in a way that possibilities for unintentional accidental or intentional misuse are minimal.
+In the framework of this OIML Document, this applies especially to the software.
 The presentation of the measurement results should be unambiguous for all parties affected.